Anaïs Croze: Biography

 Anaïs was born in Grenoble and grew up in Marseille; she studied English in Aix-en-Provence.
 She was the lead singer, composer and lyricist in Opossum from 1999 to late 2002 when the renowned band split after about 200 gigs in France, Switzerland and even Germany, and a seven-track CD called Excuse-moi, j'voulais te d'mander (Sorry, I Wanted To Ask You).
 Anaïs then went on a successful solo tour in March 2003 with personal songs and characters full of wit and energy.
 Her show, the Cheap Show, was based on raw rock energy, minimalism and stand-up, a guitar and a loop pedal she used for voice only.

-She is also famous for her elastic voice, imitating or simply paying live tributes to well-known and established Francophone singers like Francis Cabrel, Eddy Mitchell, Latin (Shakira), American (N.E.R.D, Kelis), Italian-born Carla Bruni or French Canadian Lynda Lemay, and poking fun, among others, at teenage flirts (Mon cœur, mon amour), Scottish or New Orleans folklore, and various accents ranging from typical Scots to Québécois.
-Anaïs, who started singing as a child in a choir and has always wanted to be an actress and more recently a film director, could be described as a modern trobairitz inasmuch as she not only sings about herself and the world around her but also acts and plays the parts of caricatured stereotypes of our times.
-Although her main concerns seem to be love (Christina), she also tackles more serious problems, but on a light and funny note as ever, like racism (Elle sort qu'avec des blacks), depression and solitude (La vie est dure).
-Her musical style is a happy mixture of folk, pop blues, chanson, rap and even raggamuffin and heavy metal.
+Croze is famous for her elastic voice, imitating or simply paying live tributes to well-known and established Francophone singers such as Francis Cabrel, Eddy Mitchell, Latin (Shakira), American (N.E.R.D, Kelis), Italian-born Carla Bruni or French Canadian Lynda Lemay, and joking around at teenage flirts (Mon cœur, mon amour), Scottish or New Orleans folklore, and various accents ranging from typical Scots to Québécois.
+Anaïs, who started singing as a child and has always wanted to be an actress and recently a film director, could be described as a modern trobairitz in as much capacity.
+This is because she not only sings about herself and the world around her, but also acts and plays the parts of caricatured stereotypes of modern times.
+Although her main concerns seem to be love (Such as Christina), she also tackles more serious problems, but on a light and funny note as ever, like racism (Such as Elle sort qu'avec des blacks), depression and solitude (La vie est dure).
+Her musical style is a happy mixture of folk, pop blues, chanson, rap and at times raggamuffin and heavy metal.